The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Data

-{Our selection criterion corresponds to a roughly fixed fraction of star-formation contribution based on the theoretical models of \cite{ji2020b}.} It also allows us to include some \hii\ regions in the outskirt of galaxies that would have been missed by the widely adopted demarcation lines \citep[e.g.,][]{kewley2001,kauffmann2003} based on the 2D diagrams.
-Whereas we note that our conclusions remain largely unchanged if we use the traditional demarcation lines for selection instead.
-We also tried the empirical selection of \hii\ regions based on gas kinematics \citep{law2021b}, which again produced similar results.
+{Our selection criterion corresponds to a roughly fixed fraction of star-formation contribution based on the theoretical models of \cite{ji2020b}\footnote{{We note that limited by MaNGA's spatial resolution, we cannot select individual \hii\ regions.
+Therefore, each spaxel in our sample showing ionization compatible with star formation possibly includes multiple \hii\ regions and some diffuse ionized regions.}}.} It also allows us to include some SF spaxels in the outskirt of galaxies that would have been missed by the widely adopted demarcation lines \citep[e.g.,][]{kewley2001,kauffmann2003} based on the 2D diagrams.
+Regardless, we note that our conclusions remain largely unchanged if we use the traditional demarcation lines for selection instead.
+We also tried the empirical selection of SF spaxels based on gas kinematics \citep{law2021b}, which again produced similar results.
 Our final sample consists of $\sim 2.4\times 10^6$ spaxels.
 Figure~\ref{fig:sample} shows the distribution of our sample in the 3D diagnostic diagram.
 For now we do not apply any further cut to the data.
 We check the effect of additional selection criteria on our results in Section~\ref{subsec:depend_obs_pro}.

-Apart from our main \hii\ region sample, we also made use of the MaNGA observation of a nearby galaxy IC~342, which is one of the ancillary targets in MaNGA.
-IC~342 is a nearby \citep[3.3 Mpc,][]{saha2002} massive \citep[$M_* = 10^{9.95} M_{\odot}$,][]{zibetti2009} star-forming (SF) spiral galaxy.
+Apart from our main sample, we also made use of the MaNGA observation of a nearby galaxy IC~342, which is one of the ancillary targets in MaNGA.
+IC~342 is a nearby \citep[3.3 Mpc,][]{saha2002} massive \citep[$M_* = 10^{9.95} M_{\odot}$,][]{zibetti2009} SF spiral galaxy.
 At the distance of IC~342, MaNGA has a spatial resolution of $\sim 32$ pc, which is much higher than the typical resolution of 1\,--\,2 kpc for the MaNGA main sample.
 With IC~342, we checked the attenuation law on scales close to the size of individual \hii\ regions.
 Although we only have one such nearby target in MaNGA, it provides important evidence on the scale-dependence of the nebular attenuation law.
-We show the detailed analyses of the IC~342 data in Section~\ref{subsec:high_resol_hii}.
+We show the analyses of the IC~342 data in Appendix~\ref{subsec:high_resol_hii}.